Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: SDPs in numerical experiments

 \subsection{Non-local measurement}

-In Fig.~\ref{fig:Entcost} (c), we compute three upper bounds on the success probability to implement the SJM by SEP channels with a resource state $\ket{\tau}$, given in Eq.~\eqref{eq:SEPoptPOVM} and Eq.~\eqref{eq:SEPoptPOVMMFLE}.
-Each upper bounds are computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT* + MFLE}:
+In Fig.~\ref{fig:Entcost} (c), we compute three upper bounds on the success probability to implement the SJM by SEP channels with a resource state $\ket{\tau}$, given in Eq.~\eqref{eq:SEPoptPOVM} and Eq.~\eqref{eq:SEPoptPOVMMFLC}.
+Each upper bound is computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT* + MFLC}:

 where $\pp_m$ is defined in Section~\ref{sec:POVM} and we consider $\vee_{n=1}^2\hat{\mathcal{A}}$ is embedded in $\hat{\mathcal{A}}\otimes\hat{\mathcal{A}}'$.
 Note that we partially used a condition resulting from the second level of the DPS hierarchy to improve the upper bound.